GoogleCloudPlatform/market-data-transcoder/README.md

 Output arguments:
   --output_path OUTPUT_PATH
                         Output file path.
-Defaults to avroOut --output_type {diag,avro,fastavro,bigquery,pubsub}
+Defaults to avroOut --output_type {diag,avro,fastavro,bigquery,pubsub,bigquery_terraform,pubsub_terraform,jsonl}
                         Output format type
   --error_output_path ERROR_OUTPUT_PATH
                         Error output file path if --continue_on_error flag enabled.
 Defaults to errorOut --lazy_create_resources
                         Flag indicating that output resources for message types should be only created as messages of each type are encountered in the source data.
                         Default behavior is to create resources for each message type before messages are processed.
-Particularly useful when
-                        working with FIX but only processing a limited set of message types in the source data --stats_only          Flag indicating that transcoder should only report on message type counts without parsing messages further --create_schemas_only
+Particularly useful when working with FIX but only processing a limited set of message types in the source data --stats_only          Flag indicating that transcoder should only report on message type counts without parsing messages further --create_schemas_only
                         Flag indicating that transcoder should only create output resource schemas and not output message data

 Google Cloud arguments:
   --destination_project_id DESTINATION_PROJECT_ID
                         The Google Cloud project ID for the destination resource

 BigQuery arguments:
   --destination_dataset_id DESTINATION_DATASET_ID
                         The BigQuery dataset for the destination.
 If it does not exist, it will be created

 Pub/Sub arguments:
   --output_encoding {binary,json}
                         The encoding of the output --create_schema_enforcing_topics, --no-create_schema_enforcing_topics
-                        Indicates if Pub/Sub schemas should be created and used to validate messages sent to a topic (default:
+                        Indicates if Pub/Sub schemas should be created and used to validate messages sent to a topic (default: True)
-                        True)

 ```

 # Install requirements